AequilibraE/QAequilibraE/docs/source/development/softwaredevelopment.rst

 GitHub has a nice visual explanation on how collaboration is done `GitHub Flow
 <https://guides.github.com/introduction/flow>`_.
 (For us,) The most important points there are:

-* The master branch contains the latest working/release version of AequilibraE
+* The main branch contains the latest working/release version of QAequilibraE
 * Work is done in an issue/feature branch (or a fork) and then pushed to a new branch
 * Automated testing is run using Github Actions.
 All tests must pass: